confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ## Enhanced Bootstrapping with Attestation

 Strengthening the initial bootstrapping process.
-A TEE can provide hardware-based attestation that a Workload is running in a secure, isolated environment.
+A TEE can enable hardware-based Remote Attestation, proving that a Workload is running in a secure, isolated environment.
 This attestation could be used as an additional factor during Workload Credential provisioning, ensuring that only Workloads running in a TEE and matching the Workload Credential issuer's attestation policies receive valid credentials.

-[^projects]

-[^projects]: might be a bit of a stretch/ too much - it basically would be an extension of the bootstrapping projects described in https://datatracker.ietf.org/doc/html/draft-ietf-wimse-arch-03)

 ## Protected Credential Exchange

-For the credential exchange patterns defined in the WIMSE Credential Exchange draft, Confidential Computing can provide a Trusted Execution Environment in which the exchange logic runs.
+For the Credential exchange patterns defined in the WIMSE Credential Exchange draft, Confidential Computing can provide a Trusted Execution Environment in which the exchange logic runs.
 This ensures that the process of exchanging or re-provisioning credentials is protected against tampering and eavesdropping.

 ## Mitigating Runtime Compromise